bosschaert/bnd/bnd-maven-plugin-parent/README.md

 bnd maven plugin
 ================
-This plugin is based on work started by Toni Menzel and others to enable Maven-based builds on bnd/bndtools projects where the idea is that you use Bndtools in Eclipse as a development environment and have the option to use Maven to build your projects en a headless environment.
+This plugin is based on work started by Toni Menzel and others to enable Maven-based builds on bnd/bndtools projects where the idea is that you use Bndtools in Eclipse as a development environment and have the option to use Maven to build your projects in a headless environment.
 The result is a plugin that fully builds any bnd project.
 It even supports multiple bundle projects, the multiple jars are then created with classifiers.